Roar Your Passion: Dive into e621 Thrilling World of Furry Art

 The United Nations Food and Agriculture Organization (FAO) and the World Health Organization (WHO) work together to conduct food additive risk assessments.
 An international group of scientists evaluated the potential dangers of food additives.

 You may only use additives the JECFA has examined and determined to be safe for human consumption.
-This holds whether the additives in question are natural or man-made.
-Before the JECFA makes a recommendation, scientists analyze the available biochemical, toxicological, and other data on a particular additive.
+This determines whether the additives in question are natural or man-made.
+Before the JECFA recommends an additive, scientists analyze its available biochemical, toxicological, and other data.

-National authorities may approve food additives after either the JECFA assessment or a separate national assessment has been completed.
+National authorities may approve food additives after the JECFA or a separate national assessment.

 Establishing an acceptable daily intake is the first step in deciding whether a food additive can be used safely.
-The RDI estimates the maximum daily intake of a food or water additive that is considered safe for human consumption.
+The RDI estimates the maximum daily intake of a food or water additive safe for human consumption.

 E 621: Concluding Remarks and Statutory Regulations